Australian Capital Territory: Transport

 An interstate NSW TrainLink railway service connects Canberra to Sydney.
 Canberra's railway station is in the inner south suburb of Kingston.
 Train services to Melbourne are provided by way of a NSW TrainLink bus service which connects with a rail service between Sydney and Melbourne in Yass, about a one-hour drive from Canberra.

 Canberra is about three hours by road from Sydney on the Federal Highway (National Highway 23), which connects with the Hume Highway (National Highway 31) near Goulburn, and seven hours by road from Melbourne on the Barton Highway (National Highway 25), which joins the Hume Highway at Yass.
 It is a two-hour drive on the Monaro Highway (National Highway 23) to the ski fields of the Snowy Mountains and the Kosciuszko National Park.
 Batemans Bay, a popular holiday spot on the New South Wales coast, is also two hours away via the Kings Highway.

-Canberra Airport provides direct domestic services to Sydney, Melbourne, Brisbane, Adelaide, Gold Coast, Hobart and Perth, with connections to other domestic centres.
-There are also direct flights to regional cities: Dubbo and Newcastle in New South Wales.
-Regular direct international flights operate to Singapore and Doha from the airport daily, but both with a stopover in Sydney before Canberra.
+Canberra Airport provides direct domestic services to Sydney, Melbourne, Newcastle, Brisbane, Adelaide, Gold Coast, Hobart and Perth, with connections to other domestic centres.
+Regular direct international flights operate to Nadi in Fiji.
 Canberra Airport is, as of September 2013, designated by the Australian Government Department of Infrastructure and Regional Development as a restricted use designated international airport.
 Until 2003, the civilian airport shared runways with RAAF Base Fairbairn.
 In June of that year, the Air Force base was decommissioned and from that time the airport was fully under civilian control.